The University of Texas (Houston) Project on CHW Policy and Practice

-The Team is recently received support from Sanofi US for a new phase of the "CHW Core Consensus" (C3) Project, currently operating
+Carl and collaborators recently completed a second phase of the "CHW Core Consensus" (C3)

 Rosenthal EL, Brownstein JN, Rush CH et al. Community Health Workers: Part